buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 validators.

 Core contributors will no longer bear the responsibility of ensuring the proper stake supports their feature activation.
-However, it will change the process by which they can override this stake requirement to push a feature through.
+However, this proposal does not include a mechanism for overriding or customizing the stake requirement.
+This capability should be proposed separately.

 Validators will be responsible for signaling their vote using a transaction which they've previously not included in their process.
 They also will have a